Grand Lodge of All England: Origins

 Records of the operative lodge attached to York Minster are written on the Fabric rolls of York Minster (a record of the erection and maintenance of the fabric of the building), and extend from 1350 to 1639, when the lodge became irrelevant to the cathedral.
 Their rules appear under the heading Ordinacio Cementariorum in the roll from 1370.

 York Lodge has a manuscript constitution dated 1693, so presumably, the lodge is at least that old.

 The oldest, lost portion of the minutes of the speculative lodge commence on 7 March 1705–06.
 There may at one time have been minutes from 1704.
 The chief officer was styled President or Master until 1725, when Grand Master was adopted.

 Surviving minutes commence on 19 March 1712–13.
 Until 1725, there seems to have been only one lodge, its meetings termed Private and General lodges.

 Familial relations have been traced between the members of the Ancient Society of Freemasons in the City of York, as recorded in 1705, and the operative lodge documented there in 1663.
 Some sort of organisational continuity is possible.
 It possessed its own collection of the Old Charges of the craft, and initiated masons to meet under its jurisdiction in at least two other towns.
 It assumed the geographical jurisdiction of the old operative Grand Lodge North of the River Trent.
 Its main meetings occurred twice a year on the feast days of John the Baptist and John the Evangelist.
-From 1712–1716 there were one or two meetings a year, and from 1717–1721 there were no meetings at all.
+From 1712 to 1716 there were one or two meetings a year, and from 1717 to 1721 there were no meetings at all.

 Deputations were sent to other towns for the purpose of making masons, Scarborough in 1705, and Bradford in 1713, when eighteen gentlemen were admitted.
 Two important old constitutions, the Scarborough and the Hope manuscripts, are attributed to these meetings.
 The end of the Scarborough MS states that it was certified at Scarborough on 10 July 1705 and is signed by the president and his officers.
 The end of the Hope MS is missing, thus the attribution is not so certain.
 The lodge would not again expand outside of York until the 1760s.
 In 1707, Robert Benson, the Lord Mayor of York, was president.
 Later, as Lord Bingham, he would become Chancellor of the Exchequer.